raajChit/Agentic-Graph-RAG-approach-/README.md

 python3 -m venv env
 source env/bin/activate
 ```
-4. create a .env file to store all the api keys.
+4. Use the .env file to store all the api keys.

 5. You will require google's document AI and translation API using the service account approach.